oar-team/oar/docs-old/documentation/doc_usecases.rst

 	[ADMISSION RULE] Modify resource description with type constraints OAR_JOB_ID=8683

-Then we connect to the node and run top
+Then we connect to the node and run ps or top for monitoring purposes:

 ::